Subscribe to Holistic

 - Eat lots of animal protein and moderate amounts of fat.
 Read this page for more info on the diet that will help replenish neurotransmitters.

 - Identify food allergies and sensitivities and adjust diet accordingly

 - Regular exercise - but not too strenuous or excessive.
 Excessive exercise can actually deplete neurotransmitters, so exercise should be mild.

 - Practice mindfulness, deep breathing exercises, mindfulness meditation, communing with nature and other spiritually fulfilling activities like prayer, yoga, daily walks, humor, art, music, making love, nurturing relationships, writing and public service.

 - Reduce environmental toxins in your living space and work environment

-- Address Candida overgrowth
+- Address Candida overgrowth and other unfriendly organisms

 - Get adequate sunlight

 - Reduce stress and adopt daily stress management techniques

 - Identify nutritional deficiencies and address with supplementation accordingly